1 / 10

 Quality and finish

-Go for the entry-level Active trim and you lose the soft-touch dashboard and door tops for a more unyielding plastic.
-That does render it a bit low-rent, which is why, along with the additional, useful equipment the Business Edition brings we’d really consider it as the entry-point to the line-up.
+Go for the entry-level Toyota Prius Active and you lose the soft-touch dashboard and door tops for a more unyielding plastic.
+That does render it a bit low-rent, which is why, along with the additional, useful equipment the Toyota Prius Business Edition brings we’d really consider it as the entry-point to the line-up.
 It’s unfair to judge the Prius alongside premium rivals, but mainstream competition has improved in their interiors, and while the Prius doesn’t lag behind as such, there are some hard, cheaper looking plastics around the cabin.
 We know Toyota can do better here, you just need to look at its own Corolla to witness that.

 The Prius will undoubtedly wear well though, with reliability a certainty you can be sure all the buttons and switches around the interior will still work with the same action for years, if not decades to come.
 There’s the choice of grey seating material inside, which lightens the cabin, but black will age better, and will be easier to keep clean.